jamiehumphries/blanche/README.md

 ## Issues

-Please raise any bugs or issues on Github: https://github.com/jamiehumphries/blanche/issues
+Please raise any bugs or issues on GitHub: https://github.com/jamiehumphries/blanche/issues